 Have questions about Central Park?
-On occasion, we gather curious inquiries from Park lovers on our Instagram Story.
-Read our responses below to some recent questions—on everything from the Park’s bridges and arches to when you can expect colorful fall foliage—then tell us what you’d like to know.
+Here are a handful that we've received via our social channels.
+Read our responses below to some popular questions—on everything from the Park’s bridges and arches to when you can expect colorful fall foliage—then tell us what you’d like to know @centralparknyc.

 Why are there so many bridges and arches in Central Park?

 Central Park’s many bridges and arches contribute to the Park’s innovative circulation system.
 Frederick Law Olmsted and Calvert Vaux, the Park’s designers, intended for roads and paths to accommodate pedestrians, horse-drawn carriages, and horseback riders.
 Bridges and arches helped to make a seamless and safe experience of movement throughout the Park.
 Most often, they carry one type of travel over another; they also provide walkways over water bodies.

 There are 42 arches and bridges in the Park, which includes 30 ornamental arches and bridges (like Bow Bridge) and 13 bridges (typically unseen and unnamed) that carry Park traffic over transverse roads, allowing City traffic to cross the Park.
 This does not include the many rustic wood bridges found in the Park’s woodlands.